GiridharChevala/dev-notes/microservices/overview.md

 # Microservices, Design Patterns, and Spring Cloud Ecosystem Guide

-## 1) Why Microservices?
+## 1) Microservices: Deep Dive

-Microservices = an architectural style that breaks a system into small, independently deployable services.
+Microservices are an architectural approach where a large application is built as a suite of small, independently deployable services, each focused on a single business capability.

+**Key Principles:**

+* **Single Responsibility:** Each service handles one specific business function.
+* **Autonomous Deployment:** Services can be deployed independently without impacting the rest of the system.
+* **Decentralized Data Management:** Each service manages its own database and schema.
+* **Technology Heterogeneity:** Teams can choose the best technology stack for their service.
+* **Resilience and Fault Isolation:** Failures are contained within a service.
+* **Scalability:** Services can scale independently based on load.

 **Benefits:**

-* Independent deploys → faster release cycles
+* Faster release cycles due to independent deployments.
-* Small, focused teams own services → better autonomy
+* Enables small, focused teams to work autonomously.
-* Technology heterogeneity (polyglot)
-* Scalability by service
+* Improves scalability, as hot services can be scaled individually.
-* Fault isolation
+* Fault isolation improves overall system reliability.

-**Tradeoffs:**

-* Operational complexity
+* Technology flexibility allows using the most suitable tools per service.

+**Challenges:**

+* Requires robust DevOps/CI-CD pipelines.
-* Distributed systems problems
+* Distributed system issues: latency, partial failure, eventual consistency.
-* More effort for cross-service transactions, debugging, testing
-* Needs automation: CI/CD, infra-as-code, container orchestration
+* Complex inter-service communication.
+* Observability and monitoring are essential.

+**When to Use:**

+* Large-scale applications with clear domain boundaries.
+* Need for independent scalability and rapid development cycles.
+* Teams with capability to manage operational complexity.

-**When not to use:**
+**When Not to Use:**

-* Small teams or small app
+* Small apps with simple functionality.
-* Lack of SRE/DevOps capabilities
+* Lack of operational expertise.
-* Unclear domain boundaries
+* Domains that are not clearly separable.

 ---

-## 2) Real-world Microservices Examples
+## 2) Real-world Microservices Applications

-* **E-commerce:** Product Catalog, Cart, Pricing, Checkout, Orders, Inventory, Notification
+* **E-commerce:** Product Catalog, Cart, Pricing, Checkout, Orders, Inventory, Notification.
-* **Streaming:** Catalog, Recommendation, Playback, Billing, User Profile, Search
+* **Streaming Services:** Catalog, Recommendation, Playback, Billing, User Profile, Search.
-* **Ride-hailing:** Rider service, Driver service, Matching, Pricing, Maps, Payments
+* **Ride-hailing Platforms:** Rider Service, Driver Service, Matching, Pricing, Maps, Payments.
-* **Food delivery:** Restaurant, Menu, Order, Rider Logistics, Payments, Ratings
+* **Food Delivery Apps:** Restaurant Service, Menu Service, Order Service, Rider Logistics, Payments, Ratings.

+These examples illustrate how services map to real-world business domains.

 ---